-As compared with 2016, the decrease in net profit was mainly due to the following factors:
+As compared with 2019, the changes in net profit were mainly due to the following factors:

 Operating costs of the Group mainly consist of fuel costs for coal-fired power generation, repairs and maintenance expenses for power generating units and facilities, depreciation and amortization, staff costs, consumables and other operating expenses.